 When you hear talent, you might think of that You Tube image of Simon Cowell enchanted by Susan Boyle’s performance of “I Dreamed a Dream.”

-But you can draw a straight line from our conception of talent—a striking or extraordinary skill, gift or aptitude found in artists, athletes and others whose abilities set them apart from others—to the biblical root (Gk. talanton) found in Matthew 25:14-30.
+You can draw a straight line from our conception of talent—a striking or extraordinary skill, gift or aptitude found in artists, athletes and others—to the biblical root (Gk. talanton) found in Matthew 25:14-30.
 A talent in 1st century Judea was a unit of weight and, since money was metal coins, of currency.

 But the first problem we encounter with this parable is shedding the contemporary usage.
 It’s like trying to re-position hardware on a piece of furniture.
 You drill a new hole right next to the old one, but no matter how hard you try, the screws keep wandering back into the original.